 - Antivirus software indicates that a virus is present

 As flaws are discovered in your operating system, the manufacturer will distribute patches, or critical updates that help keep you protected.
 For more information, see Windows Updates or Apple Updates.

-A scanner will find infected files and (in most cases) will remove viruses from your computer.
-It is important to regularly update your virus scanner’s definitions so your virus scanner knows how to spot the latest viruses.
-See McAfee Virus Scan or Norton for instructions.
+Antivirus software will find infected files and (in most cases) will remove viruses from your computer.
+It is important to regularly update your antivirus’s definitions so your antivirus knows how to spot the latest viruses.

-If you don’t have a scanner, you will need to get one.
-ResTek recommends that you either buy one or use one of the many various free options available on the internet.
-Some of the popular choices are Avira, Avast!, and AVG Free.
+If you don’t have antivirus software, you will need to get one.
+There are various free options for antivirus software available on the internet.
+Some of the popular choices are Microsoft Security Essentials, Avira, Avast!, and AVG Free.

-If your scanner is not removing the virus or spyware, or the they reappears when you restart your computer, here are some additional things you can try:
+If your antivirus software is not removing the virus, or the virus reappears when you restart your computer, here are some additional things you can try: